 Heads up: Class AA is all about rights concerning upward extensions.

-What does the new legislation say?
+What does the new building regulation say?

-Earlier this year, The Government released a series of updates on new permitted development rights regarding the enlargement of existing dwelling houses and commercial properties by building additional storeys.
+Earlier this year, the Government released a series of updates on new permitted development rights regarding the enlargement of existing dwelling houses and commercial properties by building additional storeys.